 Wherever you go in Belfast, you'll find fabulous food and drink.

-Other options for dinner include Flame Restaurant and Howard Street Restaurant, both of which are located in an area dubbed Belfast's Linen Quarter.
+Other options for dinner include Acton & Sons and Howard Street Restaurant, both of which are located in an area dubbed Belfast's Linen Quarter.
 Deanes Meat Locker, as the name suggests, is a meat driven restaurant with a feature charcoal grill.
 Well worth a visit.

 10am - The Big Fish